-Such initiatives include inter alia a strategic investment programme, which aims to increase capacity for pipes and railway wheels production, to improve significantly quality of the products produced and to enable Group to focus technologically on the market segments with higher margins and stay competitive in existing and new segments of the tubular and wheels goods' markets.
+Such initiatives include inter alia a investment programme, which aims to increase capacity for pipes and railway wheels production, to improve significantly quality of the products produced and to enable Group to focus technologically on the market segments with higher margins and stay competitive in existing and new segments of the tubular and wheels goods' markets.
 By improving quality and production capacity, Interpipe aims to keep pace with the growing technical requirements of oil companies, increase its share / coverage of the full production range in OCTG API premium market (successful introduction and growing sales of Interpipe's proprietary premium connection (UPJ-M) in Ukraine and Middle East / North Africa region (MENA)) and further promote quality-centric culture.
-Interpipe has also invested in additional wheels finishing capacities to expand its product mix and de-bottleneck production of more complex and lucrative products primarily for the European market.
-Interpipe continues investing in axle production and wheelset assembling capacities expanding its presence in this market niche and evaluates the practical steps to enter the passenger and high-speed wheels markets in the European Union and Asia.
+Interpipe has also invested in additional wheels finishing capacities to expand its product mix and de-bottleneck production and wheelset assembling capacities expanding its presence in this market niche and evaluates the practical steps to enter the passenger and high-speed wheels markets in the European Union and Asia.
 To support the advanced technological expansion agenda as well as to maintain cost leadership position of the Pipes and Railway Wheels divisions, the Steelmaking division develops new steel grades billets products to support premium OCTG and complex wheels products' sales.